peterchettiar/DEngZoomCamp_2025/Module-4-analytics-engineering/README.md

 > ![image](https://github.com/user-attachments/assets/42cf9270-b488-4adf-a813-d8df24d8e022)

 > [!NOTE]
 > Please be reminded that we used the `dbt build` command when defining the job's **execution settings**, and this only gives us part of the data due to our limit restriction implemented for development.
-So if we want the full data deployed for production, we should use the `dbt build --select +fact_trips+ --vars '{'is_test_run': false}` instead to remove the limitation.
+So if we want the full data deployed for production, we should use the `dbt build --select +fact_trips+ --vars '{'is_test_run': false}` instead to remove the limitation on our entire workflow.

 ## Deployment using dbt Core (local)